 If you have bought a house with the express purpose of renting it out, then yes, it is illegal.

-Some landlords get a residential mortgage for a rental property as it is usually cheaper than a buy to let mortgage.
+Some landlords get a residential mortgage for a rental property as it is usually cheaper than buy to let mortgages.
 While it makes financial sense, they are actually breaking the law and committing mortgage fraud.

 If you were to rent out a house without a buy-to-let mortgage, the lender might…

 - Ask you to pay off your loan early